seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 A very serious business calls on him.
 The great prerogative and rite of love,
 Which, as your due, time claims, he does acknowledge;
 But puts it off to a compell'd restraint;
+Whose want, and whose delay, is strew'd with sweets,
+Which they distil now in the curbed time,
+To make the coming hour o'erflow with joy
+And pleasure drown the brim. ...

+**HELENA**
+...
+What's his will else?

+**PAROLLES**
 That you will take your instant leave o' the king
 And make this haste as your own good proceeding,
 Strengthen'd with what apology you think
-May make it probable need.
+May make it probable need. ...

 **HELENA**
+...
 What more commands he?

 **PAROLLES**
 That, having this obtain'd, you presently